Yes, we specialized in tailor-made trips. You can choose to extend or shorten your trip according to your needs.

 - San Ignacio Mini ruins, the remains left by the Jesuit missionaries and the colonization.

 - Puerto Bemberg, and old family house and adventure hub facing the Paraná River, the natural border between Argentina and Paraguay.

-North Argentina is called to a region divided in 3 provinces: Salta, Jujuy and Tucumán.
+North Argentina is called to a region divided into 3 provinces: Salta, Jujuy and Tucumán.
 It is hot almost every month of the year, but cold during the night depending on the altitude.
 The city of Salta is between mountains, just to mention an example.
-Jujuy and World UNESCO Heritage “Quebrada de Humahuaca” is far more high above the sea level.
+Jujuy and World UNESCO Heritage “Quebrada de Humahuaca” is far more high above sea level.
 North Argentina boasts colors everywhere, on the stunning handmade ponchos of the craft markets, but also on the mountains.
-These are the main destination you can visit in your two weeks vacation:
+These are the main destinations you can visit in your two-week vacation: